otakutyrant/dotfiles/goldendict/.goldendict/README.md

 The search_from_text supports global search for a keyword of any length, like "delusion", "ask for", and "get rid of", in a Calibre diretory which have some txts, or in a subtitles directory which have some srt files.
 And it can shows what oxford level a keyword is too.

 I recommend use this script in GolddenDict as a program.
 Note that it only passes test on my own Linux, it may take your own a little effort to make it work on other systems.

+The only dependence is sh.
+I use Arch Linux so I `pacman -S python-sh` immediately.